 However, recent studies suggest that tinnitus is mostly caused by the brain when there is a sensory loss of certain sound frequencies.
 The brain starts to change how it processes sounds as it receives less external stimulation and attempts to fill in the missing sound frequencies.

 Unfortunately, tinnitus cannot be cured, but most people do usually adjust to the constant ringing in their ears, even though this does take some time.
 However, for one in every 5 people, the condition can lead to irritability, anxiety, depression, and difficulty in concentrating.
-This is because tinnitus often leads to insomnia which then affects all aspects of their daily routine.
+Though tinnitus and insomnia are two different things, tinnitus often leads to insomnia which then affects all aspects of their daily routine.

 If the tinnitus is caused by any underlying issues, including an ear infection or earwax that has accumulated in the ear, then it can be treated.

 In extreme cases where the tinnitus is threatening the well-being of a person, anti-anxiety treatments may be prescribed and cognitive therapy or sound therapy does help.